gireeshkumar/kotlin_workshop/README.md

 Building REST API with Kotlin and Spring Boot , optionally with Quarkus and Docker

-## with_quarkus
+## with_springboot

- Project contains REST API code with Quarkus libraries
+ Project contains REST API code with Spring boot libraries

 ### prerequisite